-If a situation arises, either on or off campus, that, in the judgment of the Chief of Police, constitutes an ongoing or continuing threat to the campus community, a campus-wide "timely warning" will be issued by the Department of Public Safety through the MSM ALERT System, which is a mass alert system used to send safety alerts in a timely manner to the to the entire MSM community (i.e. faculty, staff and students) about certain crimes in and around the main and off-site campus facilities.
+If a situation arises, either on or off campus, that, in the judgment of the Chief of Police, constitutes an ongoing or continuing threat to the campus community, a campus-wide "timely warning" will be issued by the Department of Public Safety through the MSM emergency messaging system, which is a mass alert system used to send safety alerts in a timely manner to the to the entire MSM community (i.e. faculty, staff and students) about certain crimes in and around the main and off-site campus facilities.
 MSM community members cannot OPT OUT of these email alerts.
 However, students, faculty and staff may request and register to receive notifications on mobile devices, subject to carrier fees.
+MSM uses Campus Shield